sovagpt/solanaacres/readme.md

 ## 🎮 Controls

-- WASD: Move camera
-- Mouse Scroll: Zoom
-- Left Click: Select NPC
+- Left Click: Select NPC/Interact/Vote
-- Right Click: Interact
-- ESC: Pause/Menu
+- MORE TO INTERACTIVITY TO COME (P2E)

 ## 📊 Features